Maebee23/arcade-game-clone/README.md

 ## Instructions

-The goal of the game to reach the water without being hit by a lady bug, and collect as many stars as you can.
+To play simply click on your desired character and click start.
+Using the arrow keys, move your character across the board and try to reach the water without being hit by a ladybug, and collect as many stars as you can along the way.
 If you are hit, your progress is reset and you lose a life.
 You continue to increase your star total with each win.
 If you are hit 3 times the game is over and your star total is reset.

 ## Requirements